UNITED NATIONS FOUNDATION ANNOUNCES FIFTH ANNUAL GLOBAL ISSUES PRESS FELLOWSHIP

 With support from the Bill & Melinda Gates Foundation, the fellowship is designed to foster participants’ understanding and facilitate reporting of the issues surrounding international development, climate change and global health.
 Fellows will participate in on- and off-the-record issue briefings, roundtables, and conversations with experts and high-level officials.

-This fellowship is intended for reporters who do not have regular access to key UN experts, but are interested in global health, international development, and the United Nations.
-Special consideration will be given to journalists whose portfolios include health or foreign affairs.
+This fellowship is intended for reporters who do not have regular access to key UN experts, but are interested in global issues, climate change, international development, and the United Nations.
+Special consideration will be given to journalists whose portfolios include climate change or foreign affairs.

-The application deadline is Wednesday, October 30.
+The application deadline is Monday, August 11.
 To apply, click here.
 For more information contact firstname.lastname@example.org and email@example.com.

 About the United Nations Foundation

 The United Nations Foundation, a public charity, was created in 1998 with entrepreneur and philanthropist Ted Turner’s historic $1 billion gift to support UN causes and activities.
 The UN Foundation builds and implements public/private partnerships to address the world’s most pressing problems, and works to broaden support for the UN through advocacy and public outreach.
 Through campaigns and partnerships, the organization connects people, ideas, and resources to help the UN solve global problems.
 The campaigns reduce child mortality, empower women and girls, create a new energy future, secure peace and human rights, and promote technology innovation to improve health outcomes.
 These solutions are helping the UN advance the eight global targets known as the Millennium Development Goals (MDGs).
 For more information, visitwww.unfoundation.org.

 India-Based Press Fellowship Focusing on Global Health Challenges—April 3-9, 2013